microsoft/azure-spring-apps-training/03-configure-monitoring/README.md

 __This guide is part of the [Azure Spring Cloud training](../README.md)__

 Now that we have an application deployed, we'll configure Log Analytics, so that we can quickly search the application's logs if something goes wrong.
-We'll see how to take advantage of Log Analytics in a later section, but because it takes time for log entries to start coming in, we'll do the configuration steps here before moving on with the tutorial.
+We'll see how to take advantage of Log Analytics in a later section, but because it takes time for log entries to start coming in, we'll do the configuration steps here before moving on with the training.

 ---